Ask the Scientists

 Q: How do timber plantations nurture and protect wildlife?

 A: By definition timber plantations are grown to supply wood and fibre products as raw materials for various industrial applications.
 During their long periods between harvest, they can harbour wildlife who might use them for food or shelter.
 For example, pine plantations on the outskirts of Perth provide important roosting sites and a food source for endangered Carnaby’s Black-Cockatoos.

 Q: How many oyster shells does it take to rebuild a reef?

-A: In South Australia for example, we are seeding our trial 4 hectare reef with 1 million baby oyster spat.
-These spat will settle onto recycled oyster shell at the hatchery at a density of around 4 per shell.
+A: In South Australia for example, we are seeding a four hectare reef with 1 million baby oyster spat.
+These spat will settle onto recycled oyster shell at the hatchery at a density of around four per shell.
 At this stage they are only 1mm to 5mm in size.
 So for the entire reef we will be using 250,000 shells—that’s about 3.5 tonne.

 Q: I would like to know how many trees we would need to plant to offset our carbon emissions in Australia.

 A: There are many different studies on how much carbon we emit.
 According to one study, the average Australian emits about 15 tonnes of carbon dioxide per year.
 On average, 98 trees can store up to 1 tonne of carbon dioxide per year, which means each person would need to plant 1,470 trees.